ytzhiyun/SoraWatermarkCleaner/README.md

 https://github.com/user-attachments/assets/3c850ff1-b8e3-41af-a46f-2c734406e77d

-⭐️: **Yolo weights has been updated, try the new version watermark detect model, it should work better.**
+⭐️: **Yolo weights has been updated, try the new version watermark detect model, it should work better.
+Also, we have uploaded the labelled datasets into huggingface, check this [dataset](https://huggingface.co/datasets/LLinked/sora-watermark-dataset) out.
+Free free to train your custom detector model or improve our model!**

 ## 1. Method